CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="./groundwork_photos/step_32.png" alt="Unity Editor Home Page">

-38. In our *Start* function, add the above line
+38. In our *Start* function, add the line in the image above.
-    - This allows us to actually access and store this object's Rigidbody component inside of our variable to use in our script.
+    - This allows us to actually access and store this object's Rigidbody component inside of our variable for use in our script.
     - We placed this inside *Start()* so that this action is only performed once.
 We access the Rigidbody component once, store it, and that's it.
     - EDIT (This is me from the future) --> Change this line from **rb.GetComponent...** to **rb = GetComponent...**